polterguy/anarq/README.md

 If the username is available, the above `result` field will have a value of `true`.

 This endpoint does not require the user to be authenticated.
+The idea is to invoke this endpoint as the user types his or her username, to check if the username is available or not, before clicking the _"Register"_ button.

 ### GET magic/modules/anarq/profile/email-available